A classic German Iced Chocolate – Eisschokolade is like a chocolate float made with chilled hot chocolate, ice cream, and whipped cream!

 Can I use vanilla ice cream instead of coffee chip ice cream?

 Yes, you can use any ice cream you want in this recipe!
-In addition to my favorite – coffee chip – you could use: rocky road, vanilla, salted caramel, butter pecan, etc…
+In addition to my favorite – coffee chip – you could use: rocky road, vanilla, salted caramel, cookies and cream, etc…

 Can I use non dairy milk?

 Yes, this recipe can easily use non dairy milk.
 I would recommend using something creamier to give it the same richness, such as coconut milk or a creamy oat milk.
 But, feel free to play around and try out different milks!
 If you find a combo you like, leave a comment below so other people can try it too!

 The assembly should wait until you are ready to serve but the hot chocolate base can be made up to a few days in advance and put in the fridge until you are ready to use it!

 - Make sure the cocoa powder and sugar are fully dissolved into the milk before pouring it over the chopped chocolate.

 - While the milk is heating up whisk/stir it frequently to avoid scorching the milk.